eosc-cos4cloud/mecoda-orange/docs/english/datathon_nov2023_eng.md

 <img src="../images/bioprat_24.png" alt="bioprat_24" width="800"/>

-You can find the workflow resulting from this exercise [here] (workflows/datathon_6nov_bioprat.ows) and download it to open it within your Orange.
+You can find the workflow resulting from this exercise [here](workflows/datathon_6nov_bioprat.ows) and download it to open it within your Orange.

-Other examples of workflows:
+Other examples of workflows (remember to open it using Orange):
 * [Cap de Creus Natural Park](workflows/datathon_6nov_cap_creus.ows)